 " ... land as respects which there is in force a certificate issued under this paragraph by an exempted organisation if not more than five caravans are at the time stationed for the purposes of human habitation on the land to which the certificate relates.

 (2) For the purposes of this paragraph an exempted organisation may issue as respects any land a certificate stating that the land has been approved by the exempted organisation for use by its members for the purposes of recreation."

-This allows 'Exempted Organisations' such as The Caravan Club, The Camping and Caravanning Club, and the Motor Caravanner's Club, among others, to set up CL (Certificated Location) and CS (Certificated Site) sites for use by their members.
+This allows 'Exempted Organisations' such as The Caravan & Motorhome Club, The Camping and Caravanning Club, The Motor Caravanners' Club, and MotorhomeFun, to set up CL (Certificated Location) and CS (Certificated Site) sites for use by their members.
 Whether the use of the sites is restricted to members only is up to the individual clubs to decide.
-As far as we know only the Motor Caravanner's Club allows non-members to use its CS sites.
+Most large clubs do not allow non-members to use their Exempted Sites.

 " ... land occupied by the local authority in whose area the land is situated."

 This is the most interesting exemption as far as the setting up of Stopovers is concerned, it allows local authorities to permit motorhomes to stay overnight on, for example, car parks or other land in their control.